k98kurz/chance-cancer/readme.md

 cambogia), alpha lipoic acid, and annonaceous acetogenins (from Annona muricata and Asimina triloba).
 After finding what information I could about the safety of these for consumption by cats, I constructed a dosing schedule and some simple methods for measurement and medical application.
+The dose schedule included a safety trial period in which several blood tests were done to ensure the non-toxicity of the treatment as the doses were ramped up.
+Any further changes, e.g. to introduce new medicines, will follow a similarly cautious procedure.

 The log of actions taken, as well as a background narrative, can be found in [log.md](https://github.com/k98kurz/chance-cancer/blob/master/log.md).
 The